 Dear Partners and Customers!
-Thank you for being our customers this year.
-We hope you were satisfied with our main product - VQ Analyzer Pro.
-We are glad to announce that our next release will be before Christmas.
-Please expect release notes shortly.
+It was a real pleasure doing business with you all this year.
+We hope you were satisfied with our main product, VQ Analyzer Pro.
+We are delighted to announce that our next release will be before Christmas, so expect release notes shortly!

-By this article, we are starting our series VQ Analyzer (Video Codec Analyzer) Guided Tour series!
-We will be regularly bringing you descriptions and explanations of some of the very interesting but not obvious features of our video bitstream analyzer.
+This article marks the start of our VQ Analyzer (Video Codec Analyzer) Guided Tour series!
+We will be regularly bringing you descriptions and explanations of some of the very interesting but less obvious features of our video bitstream analyzer.

 VQ Analyzer Summer Release ver 4.1

 Today we are delighted to announce the release of the new 4.1 version of our VQ Analyzer.
 You can read all about the major changes in the release notes below.

 VQ Analyzer 2019

 The VQ Analyzer is a graphical coded video bitstream analysis tool, supporting the following coding standards:

 - HEVC: (ISO/IEC 23008-2 MPEG-H Part 2 or ITU-T H.265) , 8/10-bit